jdevop33/muni3/DEPLOY.md

 # CouncilInsight Deployment Guide

-This guide provides step-by-step instructions for deploying CouncilInsight to various cloud platforms, with a focus on Vercel + Neon DB integration as the recommended approach.
+This guide provides step-by-step instructions for deploying CouncilInsight to various cloud platforms, with a focus on the recommended dual-deployment architecture: Vercel for the web application and Google Cloud Run for the data ingestion service.

+## Recommended Architecture

+CouncilInsight works best with a dual-deployment approach:
+1. **Web Application:** Deploy to Vercel for optimal frontend performance and serverless functions
+2. **Data Ingestion Service (Maxun):** Deploy to Google Cloud Run for containerized robot execution
+3. **Shared Database:** Neon PostgreSQL database accessible to both services

+This architecture separates concerns while maintaining data consistency through the shared database.

-## 1. Vercel Deployment (Recommended)
+## 1. Vercel Deployment (Web Application)

 ### Prerequisites
 - A Vercel account (https://vercel.com)